KevinNguyen4/Pokemon/README.md

 Database Page

-    5-filter for stats(needs a little work)(sorting by number makes it wacky) 6-Search and Clear buttons font size are a little different?
-    7-filters for typing, stats? weaknesses/resistances, to search up by(like an advanced search) 11-think about lazy loading for my page?
+    5-filter for stats(needs a little work)(sorting by number makes it wacky) 6-Search and Clear buttons font size are a little different 11-think about lazy loading for my page?
     17-make heading for database(atk, def) sticky so u can see when scrolling down